 We couldn't get luckier with Pune's proximity to forts, nature trails, sanctuaries and hill stations.
 From Matheran to Amboli, the list of hill stations you could visit is long.
 But here are five you definitely should check out.
 So fill up on fuel and drive to these hill stations that offer cosy stays, gorgeous views and great weather.

 Matheran, the smallest hill paradise in India, is full of scenic views which will lift up your spirits.
 Its lush greenery, rocky patches and eye pleasing surroundings with breath taking view adds to the ceaseless charm.
 It is located 120km from the city so it should take you around three hours by car.
 Trek to the Chanderi caves, and spot old Parsi and British-era bungalows where the rich once lived.
 Some are also available as homestays.
 There are plenty of trekking trails here to explore.
 Matheran is also the only automobile free station in all of Asia, so find a horse to ride if you're tired of walking.

 If you are fond of fresh strawberries, cheese, jam and juices, then Panchgani is a must-visit.
 It has retained its colonial-era charm and has tall mountains surrounding the landscape.
 It's in the midst of wilderness and is only a 100kms away.
-And, has a number of economical homestays for travellers looking to stay for a while.
+And, has a number of economical home stays for travellers looking to stay for a while.
 The Mapro Garden is a must-visit here.
 Take a bus from Pune station to Panchgani bus stop for just INR 300 or drive down with your buddies in less than 4 hours.

 Located 68kms from Pune, Khandala is one of the most visited hill stations around Pune.
 Tranquil and alluring in its own way, this hilly abode is situated between the Deccan Plateau and the Konkan Plains.
 There are a number of tourists spots which you must check out.